jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_uploads.rst

 * **youtube URL**: The YouTube location of a 1080p resolution video.
 By default, the edX video player delivers this video.

-The edX encoding and hosting process produces these alternative formats to ensure optimal playback quality for your learners.